-I'm a computer scientist working on my PhD at GroupLens Research, a human-computer interaction lab at the University of Minnesota.
 I study online communities (like Wikipedia) using data mining, statistical modeling and experimentation.
-Though I'm primarily trained as a technologist, my interests are spread broadly across the physical sciences and the psychology of groups of people.
+Though I'm primarily trained as a technologist, my interests are spread broadly across the physical sciences and the nature of groups of people.

-If you look at nothing else while you are here, check out my most recent accepted work, The Rise and Decline of an Open Collaboration Community, a data-driven explanation for why the editor community of the English Wikipedia has been declining since 2007.
+If you look at nothing else while you are here, check out my most impactful work, The Rise and Decline of an Open Collaboration Community, a data-driven explanation for why the editor community of the English Wikipedia has been declining since 2007.

-...because it is the best strategy we have for making sense of the world.
-Empiricism is my modus operandi, but I don't let that get in the way of interesting ideas that are pre-data.
+...because it is the best strategy we have for grounding our thoughts about the world.
+Empiricism is my modus operandi, but I don't let that get of thinking about complex phenomena that's difficult to measure.

 ...to make my work available to others and to get feedback.
 The community to which I publish my work is deeply valuable to me.
 While I submit my scholarly work to academic conferences and journals that maintain restrictive licensing, I provide free, open access content from all of my papers here on my website for anyone to read.